alvin-tosh/Kenyatta-Ransomware/README.md

 If you see a `OK` and some logs in the server output you are ready to go.

-Now move the `ransomware.exe` and `unlocker.exe` to the VM along with some dummy files to test the malware.
+Move the `ransomware.exe` and `unlocker.exe` to the VM along with some dummy files to test the malware.
 You can take a look at [cmd/common.go] to see some configuration options like file extensions to match, directories to scan, skipped folders, max size to match a file among others.

-Then simply run the `ransomware.exe` and see the magic happens :smile:.
+Then simply run the `ransomware.exe` and watch the magic happen :smile:.

 The window that you see can be hidden using the `HIDDEN` option described in the compilation section.

 After download, extract and start the Tor proxy, the malware waits until the tor bootstrapping is done and then proceed with the key exchange with the server.
-The client/server handshake takes place and the client payload, encrypted with an RSA-4096 public key must be correctly decrypted on the server.
+The client/server handshake happens and the client payload, encrypted with an RSA-4096 public key must be correctly decrypted on the server.
 The victim identification and encryption keys are stored in a Golang embedded database called BoltDB (it also persists on disk).
 When completed we get into the find, match and encrypt phase, up to N-cores workers start to encrypt files matched by the patterns defined.
 This proccess is really quick and in seconds all of your files will be gone.

 The encryption key exchanged with the server was used to encrypt all of your files.
 Each file has a random primitive called [IV](https://en.wikipedia.org/wiki/Initialization_vector), generated individually and saved as the first 16 bytes of the encrypted content.
 The algorithm used is AES-256-CTR, a good AES cypher with streaming mode of operation such that the file size is left intact.